 Getting enough protein in your diet is vital for boosting your immune system.
 A minimum of 0.8 grams of protein per kilogram of body weight is ideal for preventing illness.
-If you don’t get enough protein in your diet, then the antibodies that help fight viruses and bacteria may be compromised.
+If you don’t get enough protein in your diet, the antibodies that help fight viruses and bacteria may be compromised.
 Protein is necessary for your T-cells, which tell your antibodies to go and fight the good fight.

-A bonus to high protein foods is that they often contain minerals that are important in fighting infection because they help to produce white blood cells.
+A bonus to high protein foods is that they often contain minerals important in fighting infection because they help produce white blood cells.
 Zinc is crucial for this, and you can find it in poultry, eggs, and seafood.
 If you are a vegan, you may need to supplement with zinc.